Our 3 Locations

 Sleep Apnea Treatment for Patients in Sedona, AZ

-Sleep apnea is a condition that affects millions of Americans each year.
-Not only does it leave you feeling groggy and poorly rested in the forming, but it can also severely damage your heart.
+Sleep apnea is a potentially fatal sleep disease marked by frequent pauses in breathing while sleeping.
+The name “sleep apnea” comes from the Greek word apnea, which means “without breath.”
+This condition affects millions of Americans each year.
+Not only does sleep apnea leave you feeling groggy and poorly rested in the forming, but it can also severely damage your heart.
 It’s caused when you momentarily stop breathing at night when you’re asleep.
-Since the problem is only caused during sleep, many can suffer for months or years without knowing they have.
+Since the problem is only caused during sleep, many can suffer for months or years without knowing they have sleep apnea.
 Symptoms include feeling groggy during the day, falling asleep during the day, and feeling tired all the time.

-Peak Family Dental Care in Sedona, Arizona offers a way for those who suffer from sleep apnea another way to get a full night’s rest other than the CPAP method.
+Peak Family Dental Care in Sedona, Arizona offers alternative sleep apnea treatments for those who suffer from sleep apnea.
+There are other methods for treating sleep apnea other than Continuous Positive Airway Pressure, known as CPAP.
 Below, we’ll discuss the disorder, how it’s treated, and how our method differs from typical treatments.

 Two Types of Sleep Apnea

-There are two distinct types of sleep apnea that produce the same set of symptoms.
-The first is obstructive and the other is central.
+There are two distinct types of sleep apnea that produce the same set of symptoms. obstructive and central sleep apnea.
 Central sleep apnea is a neurological disorder in which the signals from your brain aren’t making it regularly to the muscles that control your breathing.
 This type of sleep apnea must be treated using CPAP machines.

 The other type of sleep apnea is called obstructive sleep apnea.
 This type of sleep apnea involves the throat closing up during sleep which causes a temporary blockage in the airway.
-While CPAP machines are an option, there is a cheaper option for obstructive sleep apnea that involves a mouthpiece to keep positive pressure on your jaw so your air passages are always open when you’re sleeping.
+While CPAP machines are an option, there is a cheaper option for obstructive sleep apnea that can help with this condition.
+This sleep apnea treatment involves the use of a mouthpiece to keep positive pressure on your jaw, that way your air passages are always open when you’re sleeping.

 Symptoms of OSA